 To get a six-pack, you have to fulfill two conditions.
 Firstly, you need strong abdominal muscles.
 Secondly, your body fat needs to be low enough for your abdominal muscles to actually show up.

 While the first point is easy to achieve with a good workout, most people have more difficulties reducing their body fat percentage.
 Fat loss requires a lot of discipline and patience.

 Unfortunately, not everyone can manage these things.
 Yet, if you can manage good nutrition with appropriate training, sooner or later you will succeed, that’s for sure!

 How fast you actually lose weight does not only depend on your ambition.

 Your initial starting situation also plays an important role.
 If you are overweight, you can usually lose weight much faster.
-That is because you can conduct a large calorie deficit.
+That is because you can conduct a larger caloric deficit.

 Quite often the last little cushion doesn’t want to go away for a while.
-The formula is to keep calm and not give up.
+Don’t get disappointed, here the formula is to keep calm and not give up.
 It’s only a matter of time before your abdominal muscles become visible.

 The individual starting point is decisive.

 As already said, how long you actually need to get a six-pack depends on where you start.
 Of course, it makes a difference if you overweight with 3 or 30 kilos.

 Thus, do not be fooled by promises like “in 4 weeks to the beach figure” or “in 8 weeks to the six-pack”.
 Be aware that a good deal of work lies ahead of you.
 But your efforts and perseverance are worth it, whether you need 1 month or half a year.